meoze/laravel-sportpoll-sysem/README.md

 These are files for sports poll system.

-DemoController.php 	           // This is the controller file
+// This is the controller file
+DemoController.php

+// Index file that shows the sport poll system index.blade.php
+// Shows results of vistors response and votes
+result.blade.php
-index.blade.php 	           // Index file that shows the sport poll system result.blade.php 	           // Shows results of vistors response and votes showmail.blade.php 	           // Shows the mail to be sent to visitor
+// Shows the mail to be sent to visitor showmail.blade.php

-demoadmin.blade.php 	       // This the admin that exports excel file and shows graphs
+// Admin page that exports excel file and shows graphs demoadmin.blade.php

-sportvote.blade.php 	       // View to export to excel file teamvote.blade.php 	           // View to export to excel file visitdetails.blade.php 	       // View to export to excel file visitresponse.blade.php 	   // View to export to excel file
+// Views to export to excel file sportvote.blade.php
+teamvote.blade.php
+visitdetails.blade.php
+visitresponse.blade.php

-main.js 	                   // jquery code when sport or team is selected
+// jquery code when sport or team is selected main.js

-demo.html                      // Contains html and angularjs javascript for sorting and replacing values
+// HTML and AngularJS for sorting and replacing values demo.html